John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Fake news?
 Think about it.
 It certainly was in my case after being called out by John L. Smith as a bad guy in the five untruthful articles he wrote about me in the LVRJ.
 For a little more perspective on that, check out my website post on Transparency: The Reason for This Blog.

-Posted in Uncategorized | Comments Off on John L. Smith — Where in the World is My Favorite DUI Guy?
+Posted in Blog Posts | Comments Off on John L. Smith — Where in the World is My Favorite DUI Guy?

 Is Las Vegas Review Journal Columnist John L. Smith’s Time Coming to an End?